aws-observability/observability-best-practices/docusaurus/observability-best-practices/docs/patterns/Tracing/xraylambda.md

-# Lambda Tracing with AWS X-Ray: Enhancing Observability for Serverless Applications
+# Lambda Tracing with AWS X-Ray

 In the world of serverless computing, observability is crucial for ensuring the reliability, performance, and efficiency of your applications.
 AWS Lambda, the cornerstone of serverless architectures, provides a powerful and scalable platform for running event-driven code without the need to manage underlying infrastructure.
 However, as applications become more distributed and complex, traditional logging and monitoring techniques often fall short in providing a comprehensive view of the end-to-end request flow and performance.